Sophiameiman/Wine-Quality-Prediction/README.md

 ### Discussion
 The superior performance of the Random Forest Classifier can be attributed to its ensemble method, which integrates multiple decision trees to reduce variance and bias, thereby improving prediction accuracy.
 Feature importance analysis highlighted that alcohol, sulphates, and volatile acidity are the most significant predictors of wine quality.
 These findings align with known wine science, where these factors are critical in defining the taste, balance, and preservation of wine.
-- Comparison: Compared to existing methods, our model's ability to systematically evaluate and rank the importance of different physicochemical properties provides a more empirical approach to wine quality assessment than traditional tasting and scoring, which can be subjective.
+- **Comparison**: Compared to existing methods, our model's ability to systematically evaluate and rank the importance of different physicochemical properties provides a more empirical approach to wine quality assessment than traditional tasting and scoring, which can be subjective.
-- Challenges and Improvements: While our model performs well on average, it struggles with extreme quality categories, likely due to the underrepresentation of these classes in the dataset.
+- **Challenges and Improvements**: While our model performs well on average, it struggles with extreme quality categories, likely due to the underrepresentation of these classes in the dataset.
 Future work could improve upon this by incorporating a more balanced dataset or applying techniques like SMOTE for synthetic data generation to better train the model on minority classes.

 ### Conclusion
 This project successfully leveraged machine learning to predict red wine quality based on physicochemical properties, with the Random Forest Classifier emerging as the most effective model.
 We demonstrated that machine learning could provide a quantifiable and objective basis for wine quality assessment, which is traditionally subjective.
 By identifying key physicochemical properties that influence wine quality, our findings offer valuable insights that can assist wine producers, consumers, and retailers in making informed decisions.
 The project not only addressed the challenges faced by amateur wine consumers but also enhanced the overall wine selection process, contributing to the broader field of food science and quality control.